Order Picker License Training

 - Load handling – from pallet jacks to forklifts, an order picker must know the proper way to handle a variety of front and rear-facing cargo loads.

 And that’s just the beginning of an order picker’s training.
+Order picker forklift safety is just as important as regular forklift rules and regulations.
 OSHA has identified other key areas to account for, and only the best training can catch everything.
 If you want to achieve your order picker license and give yourself a great chance to secure employment, CertifyMe knows all the important OSHA safety legislation – and it’s included in our forklift training and certification.
+Once you have your order picker forklift safety training, you’re well on your way to becoming the best pallet jack operator and order picker you can be!
+Sign up today with CertifyMe.net!

-Get Your Order Picker License with CertifyMe Today!
+Get Your Order Picker License and Order Picker Forklift Training with CertifyMe Today!

 This low-cost program can be completed anytime, anywhere!